 That is the 10 C’s of survival.

-This is Dave Canterbury’s 10 C’s of survival will help you survive longer if you’re stuck in the desert with no help.
-You can encourage your family and friends who also like to spend time outdoors, hiking trails or camping so that they can survive if the worst happens.
+This is Dave Canterbury’s 10 C’s of survival that will help you survive longer if you’re stuck in the desert with no help.
+You can encourage your family and friends who also like to spend time outdoors, hiking trails, or camping so that they can survive if the worst happens.

 If you liked this article, you should check out our guide to build a bugout bag, covering everything you need to know about bugout bags.
 Perhaps you would also like 7 reliable techniques to start a fire.